 Billing responsibilities, pertinent copyright information, and playwrights' biographies are available in the show rider that comes with your license agreement.

-The required materials for The Time Machine include:
+The Authorized Materials/Rehearsal Package for The Time Machine consists of: